ohscar/rmalloc/doc/paper/appendix.rst

     void user_unlock(void *handle);
     void *user_highest_address(bool full_calculation);

-All functions to be implemented by the driver has a ``user_`` prefix and the driver code is linked together with ``plot.cpp`` to form the binary.
+All functions to be implemented by the driver have a ``user_`` prefix and the driver code is linked together with ``plot.cpp`` to form the binary.
 An alternative would be to create a library and register callbacks instead.

 user_init(heap_size, heap, name)